Avantis-Labs/avantis_trader_sdk/docs/source/trade.rst

    - Retrieve the opening fee and loss protection information for the trade.

 5. **Set Slippage and Order Type:**
-   - Define slippage tolerance and choose the order type (MARKET, LIMIT, STOP_LIMIT).
+   - Define slippage tolerance and choose the order type (MARKET, LIMIT, STOP_LIMIT, or MARKET_ZERO_FEE).

 6. **Build and Send Transaction:**
    - Construct the transaction to open the trade and send it to the blockchain.